iankhor/tennis/README.md

 1. All rows are delimited by a new line and a return carriage (ie: \r\n)
 2. Match description (ie: Match: 01) and players match up description (ie: Person A vs Person B) are spelt correctly and case sensitivity is expected in input data.
+3. Assumes the file exist in the filepath supplied when running the app.
+The app does not test for file existance at this stage.it